Interstate 694: History

 The original beltway around the Twin Cities was MN 100.
 The portion of I-694 running east from the current MN 100 in Brooklyn Center through New Brighton and MN 100 was part of that original beltway.
 There was a two-lane bridge across the Mississippi river where the current I-694 bridge is today.
 That bridge was constructed as part of a defense initiative authorized in 1942 at the beginning of US involvement World War II.

 The construction of I-694 to Interstate standards was authorized in 1956.
 The first section of I-694 completed was between US 10 at Arden Hills to I-35E at Little Canada in the early 1960s.
 The last section of I-694 completed was between I-35E at Little Canada to its junction with I-94 and I-494 at Oakdale–Woodbury, completed by the early 1970s.

 I-694 was built as the main thoroughfare for the northern suburbs of Minneapolis–Saint Paul.
 These include the cities of Maple Grove, Brooklyn Park, Brooklyn Center, Fridley, New Brighton, Arden Hills, Shoreview, Little Canada, Vadnais Heights, White Bear Lake, Maplewood, Pine Springs, and Oakdale.

+The original design of I-694 had problems with "weave" interchanges.
+The Unweave the Weave construction project, completed between 2004 and 2008, disentangled I-694 and I-35E at Little Canada–Vadnais Heights.
+The project was designed around several factors, a few of which included increasing freeway traffic capacity, increasing driver safety, and eliminating weaving and lane changes (eliminating "geometric deficiencies"), hence the name of the project, "Unweave the Weave".
+This weaving was the case for most drivers prior to 2005, before most of the road reconstruction work on the interchanges was done.
+As a result of lane changing and constant congestion, many accidents occurred on the interchange after its completion in the early 1970s.
+The current layout of the two Interstates now provides for safer exits and entrances, minimal congestion, and better road surface durability.
+The project also realigned the two interstates to improve the infrastructure of the highway from an asphalt surface to a complete concrete surface.
+Numerous bridges were rebuilt, including the residential streets of Edgerton Street and Labore Road in Vadnais Heights.